anastasia-dragomanQA/api-testing-project-dummyjson/API_Test_Cases.md

 **Expected Result:**
 - Status code is 200 OK
-- Response contains products for selected category
+- Response body contains products for selected category
+- Response format is JSON
+- Each product belongs to the selected category
+- Each product contain valid fields (id, title, price, category)

 ## TC-API-006 Verify login with valid credentials